Contents

 An enterprise backup software solution should:

-• Be reliable and guarantee the execution of backup and recovery operations in an integral and consistent manner, without loss or omission of data.
-Fault tolerance should be ensured by data integrity checks, corruption detection, verification of backups and granular file-level recovery.
+- Be reliable and guarantee the integral and consistent execution of backup and recovery operations without loss or omission of data.
+Fault tolerance should be ensured using data integrity checks, corruption detection, verification of backups, and granular file-level recovery.

-• Provide the options to maintain several concurrent instances of backup and recovery.
-These elements should have the ability to be automated so that the process is carried out efficiently and with minimum execution time, without affecting the consistency of data.
+- Provide options for maintaining several concurrent instances of backup and recovery.
+These elements should be automated, so that both backups and recovery are carried out efficiently and with minimum execution time, without affecting the consistency of data.

-• Provide tools that optimize the data volume transmission during the backups in order to save storage capacity and network bandwidth at an enterprise-grade scale.
-This is done using both hardware and software capabilities: snapshots, 2-side deduplication, comm line compression and other methods.
+- Provide tools that optimize the data volume transmission during the backups to save both storage capacity and network bandwidth on an enterprise-grade scale.
+This is done using both hardware and software capabilities: snapshots, 2-side deduplication, comm-line compression, and other methods.

-• Provide strongest encryption of the backed up data (AES 128, AES192, AES256 or blowfish as well as EFS for Windows) in order to guarantee its privacy and guarantee TSL (SSL) communication between backup system components.
-Storage daemons also need to be encrypted.
+- Provide the strongest encryption of the backed up data (AES 128, AES192, AES256 or blowfish as well as EFS for Windows) to guarantee its privacy and guarantee TSL (SSL) communication among backup system components.
+Storage daemons should also be encrypted.

 Versatility

-• Provide the ability to grow and adapt in accordance with the rising data volumes and data retention requirements.
-This growth should not be impeded by a backup solution which becomes too expensive as it scales up, and by a storage media.cost growth.
+- Be able to grow and adapt to rising data volumes and data retention requirements.
+This growth should not be impeded by a backup solution that becomes too expensive as it scales up, or by the increase in the cost of storage media.

-• Allow the configuration of different levels of backup that conform to an organization’s backup policies in an efficient way, in terms of proper RTO (Recovery Time Objective) and RPO (Recovery Point Objective).
-Enterprise-grade organizations typically require full, incremental, differential and virtual full (synthetic) backup levels.
+- Allow the configuration of different levels of backup that efficiently conform to an organization’s backup policies, in terms of proper RTO (Recovery Time Objective) and RPO (Recovery Point Objective).
+Enterprise-grade organizations typically require full, incremental, differential, and virtual full (synthetic) backup levels.

-• Support a wide range of virtualization systems incl.
-VMware, Hyper V, Citrix Xen, Red Hat Virtualization, Azure VM, KVM, Nutanix and Proxmox.
+- Support a wide range of virtualization systems, including VMware, Hyper V, Citrix Xen, Red Hat Virtualization, Azure VM, KVM, Nutanix, OpenStack and Proxmox.
 Many of these hypervisors can be used in a single enterprise-level organization in a single data center.
-It’s important to be able to backup not only the full VM images, but also to be able to restore single files from them as it can affect restore speed on enterprise levels.
+It’s important to be able to both backup the full VM images and to be able to restore single files from them, which can affect restoration speeds on an enterprise level.

-• Support a substantial range of databases incl.
-MS SQL, MySQL, PostgreSQL, MariaDB, Oracle, SAP HANA and Sybase.
-With enterprise-grade DBMS systems it’s important to ensure the ability to backup databases incrementally and have the PITR (point-in-time recovery) features.
+- Support a substantial range of databases, including MS SQL, MySQL, PostgreSQL, MariaDB, Oracle, SAP HANA and Sybase.
+With enterprise-grade DBMS systems, it is important to ensure the ability to backup databases incrementally with PITR (point-in-time recovery) features.

-• Support data backup in hybrid cloud environments, since it allows the implementation of a high availability environment with adequate levels of redundancy.
-Cloud storage can be used as a media itself, and also needs to be backed up as an endpoint.
-Cloud connectivity needs to include Amazon S3, Azure, Google Cloud, Oracle Cloud and Glacier at a minimum.
+- Support data backup in hybrid cloud environments to allow the implementation of a high availability environment with adequate levels of redundancy.
+Cloud storage can be used as a media itself or as an endpoint.
+Cloud connectivity should include Amazon S3, Azure, Google Cloud, Oracle Cloud and Glacier at a minimum.

-• Be FIPS 140-2 compliant and provide advanced security controls incl.
-CRAM-MD5 authentication between components, various immutability features, SIEM integration, silent data corruption detection and automated malware detection.
+- Be FIPS 140-3 compliant and provide advanced security controls, including CRAM-MD5 authentication between components, various immutability features, SIEM integration, silent data corruption detection, and automated malware detection.

-• Support container-based infrastructures that use Docker, OpenShift or Kubernetes and be able to backup Docker volumes and Kubernetes clusters These technologies are the most likely ones used to build enterprise-grade container environments.
+- Support container-based infrastructures that use Docker, OpenShift or Kubernetes, and be capable of backing up Docker volumes and Kubernetes clusters.
+These technologies are most likely to be used to build enterprise-grade container environments.

-• Be able to perform bare metal recovery for both Windows and Linux as a part of organization’s disaster recovery strategy
+- Be capable of performing bare metal recovery for both Windows and Linux, as a part of the organization’s disaster recovery strategy.

 Accessibility

-• Integrate with enterprise monitoring systems and send notifications of backup operation processes.
-Additionally notifications can be set up through emails, push notifications on mobile devices, web browsers, etc.
+- Integrate with enterprise monitoring systems and send notifications of backup operation processes.
+Additionally, notifications can be set up through emails or as push notifications on mobile devices, web browsers, etc.

-• Allow interrelation with enterprise BI tools that can provide backups’ statistics, and in this way generate reports and dashboards that can be used in companies for diverse activities such as storage capacity planning, bandwidth state, system functional indicators, and more.
+- Allow interrelation with enterprise BI tools that can provide statistics on backups and, in this way, generate reports and dashboards that companies can use for diverse activities, such as storage capacity planning, bandwidth state, system functional indicators, and more.

-• Allow backup and recovery administration to be multi-channel, but complete.
-To do this, it must have utilities or tools as part of the application that are cross-platform, easy to use, offer functionality to users with various expertise levels in configuration, administration and monitoring of backups.
+- Allow backup and recovery administration to be multi-channel, but complete.
+To do this, the application must include utilities or tools that are cross-platform, easy to use, offer functionality to users with various levels of expertise in configuration, administration, and monitoring of backups.

-• Allow the organization to manage the storage resources where the backed up data is stored.
-In enterprise-level companies this may include disks, tape drives, auto-changers, cloud storage devices, NAS or SAN devices or online storage applications.
+- Allow the organization to manage the storage resources in which the backed up data is stored.
+In enterprise-level companies, this may include disks, tape drives, auto-changers, cloud storage devices, NAS or SAN devices, or online storage applications.

-• Allow integration with mobile devices, phones or tablets, including not only notifications but also administration and monitoring capabilities.
+- Allow integration with mobile devices, phones or tablets, including notifications and administration and monitoring capabilities.

-All these characteristics contribute to protecting the enterprise-grade IT infrastructure of a company, including operating systems, server, user data and applications, to avoid potentially catastrophic data losses that may affect a company’s business continuity.
-Knowing what to look for makes it a lot easier to figure out what solution is the best possible option for your specific company.
+All these characteristics contribute to protecting the company’s enterprise-grade IT infrastructure, including operating systems, servers, user data and applications, to avoid potentially catastrophic data losses that may put the company’s ability to continue in business at risk.
+Knowing what to look for makes it much easier to determine which solution is the best possible option for your specific company.

 Enterprise cloud backups

-One more important topic needs to be discussed before we move on to the list of backup software examples.
-The topic in question revolves around cloud backups – a relatively common element of enterprise-grade backup solutions that offers cloud storage as one of several storage locations for enterprise backups.
+Before providing a sample list of available backup software, there is one more important topic to be discussed: cloud backups – a relatively common element of enterprise-grade backup solutions that offer cloud storage as one of several storage locations for enterprise backups.

-It is not uncommon for large-scale enterprise backup software to offer cloud storage capabilities in some way.
-As such, there is a list of factors that potential clients have to keep in mind when it comes to enterprise backup software with cloud capabilities:
+Large-scale enterprise backup software often offers cloud storage capabilities in some way.
+As such, there is a list of factors that potential clients should keep in mind when it comes to enterprise backup software with cloud capabilities:

-• Understanding your expectations from a cloud backup is a good way to begin, since a lot of enterprise-grade companies have to find software that meets their specific RPO or RTO requirements.
-That way, the company can also clearly understand which of these two parameters is preferable while learning what features are likely to be critical to them in this context.
+- Understanding your expectations from a cloud backup is one good starting point, since a lot of enterprise-grade companies must find software that meets their specific RPO or RTO requirements.
+That way, the company can also clearly understand which of these two parameters is preferable, while learning which features are likely to be critical to them in this context.

-• Performing bandwidth capability assessment is another good starting point, since cloud storage transfers the entirety of a company’s information using network connection.
-Making sure that a cloud service’s backup constraints would not affect the company’s regular operations is a necessity for enterprises.
-Some specific cloud backup storage features exist for the purpose of reducing the potential network load, such as the support for continuous incremental backups.
+- Performing bandwidth capability assessment is another good starting point, since cloud storage transfers the entirety of a company’s information using a network connection.
+Ensuring that a cloud service’s backup constraints will not affect the company’s regular operations is a necessity.
+There are some specific cloud backup storage features that can reduce the potential network load, such as support for continuous incremental backups.

-• Evaluating the capabilities of customer support is entirely logical in the context of long-term relationships with which most enterprise cloud storage solutions work.
-Every single issue with cloud storage that cannot be solved in a timely manner can be a significant detriment to an enterprise’s data recovery process – and potentially to its business, and competent customer support directly contributes to solving these issues in most cases.
+- Evaluating the capabilities of customer support is entirely logical in the context of the long-term relationships in which most enterprise cloud storage solutions work.
+Every issue with cloud storage that cannot be resolved in a timely manner can be a significant detriment to an enterprise’s data recovery process, and potentially to its business.
+Competent customer support directly contributes to solving these issues in most cases.

-Enterprise-grade cloud storage can be a great addition to practically any existing backup system or infrastructure, especially in the context of a well-known “3-2-1 rule”.
-This rule implies three different backup copies stored using at least two different device types and with at least one copy being stored in a geographically different location from the rest.
-The last part of this explanation can be a good fit for cloud storage.
+Enterprise-grade cloud storage can be a great addition to any existing backup system or infrastructure, especially in the context of the well-known “3-2-1 rule”.
+This rule implies three different backup copies, stored using at least two different device types, with at least one copy stored in a geographically different location from the rest.
+The last part of this rule can be a good use of cloud storage.

-The remote location in this case can be a physical storage that is geographically different from your current location – or cloud storage that does not have a dedicated storage location.
+The remote location in this case can be physical storage that is geographically separate from the current location, or cloud storage that does not have a dedicated storage location.

 Best enterprise backup solutions list